scaredos/cfresearch/README.md

 - Cloudscraper is a module that makes requests to cloudflare
 - Cloudscraper is the most common way for bypasses now as it's easy to use since it's an external module.
 It follows all redirects which is needed for completely bypassing cloudflare.
 Cloudscraper solves JSChallenges and reCaptcha challenges with ease and also supports Sucuri WAF Bypass, but that's for another day.
 Cloudscraper supports cookies and cache bypass, making DDoS more effective than normal.
 Cloudscraper also allows custom options on GET/POST request methods and reorders them accordingly.

-## PHP Application w/ CloudFlare Bypass
+## NGINX PHP Application w/ CloudFlare Bypass
 - The easiest target when attacking a website is the PHP pages.
 If you're server runs NGINX and PHP, then you're most likely vulnerable to this.
-If you get a `502 Bad Gateway` when your website gets hit, it's just a server error, nothing it wrong with your server.
-Either CloudFlare, or (most likely) your server's php queue is full.
-A simple `serivce php7.0-fpm restart` will fix it temporarily, but for a permanant fix, cache your PHP pages, setup limit_conn, proxy_cache, rate_limit, and other tools in NGINX's configuration for your php pages.
+If you get a `502 Bad Gateway` when your website gets hit, it's just a server error, nothing is wrong with your server.
+Either CloudFlare, or (most likely) your server's PHP queue is full.
+A simple `service php7.0-fpm restart` will fix it temporarily, but for a permanant fix, cache your PHP pages, setup limit_conn, proxy_cache, rate_limit, and other tools in NGINX's configuration for your php pages.
 Caching your PHP pages, then assuring the `cf-cache-status` is a `HIT`, will help your website take the attack and stop the 502 Gateway Errors.
 > To Patch: `Cache PHP Pages | RateLimit | Limit Connections`

 ## Cache Bypass